sidhu221/Dhriti-Rehab/README.md

 # Dhriti Rehab Center — Website & Patient Portal

-A full website and appointment-booking system built for **Dhriti (Mind Clinic and Counseling Center)**, a real de-addiction and mental wellness clinic in Hyderabad, India.
-The project covers everything from the public marketing site down to a live database-backed booking flow and an authenticated patient portal.
+A full website and appointment-booking system built for **Dhriti (Mind Clinic and Counseling Center)**, a de-addiction and mental wellness clinic in Hyderabad, India.

 **Live demo:** [add your deployed link here if you have one] **Repo:** https://github.com/sidhu221/Dhriti-Rehab